CodingMoore/soil-ent-green-react-v2/README.md

 <br>

-3) Once the project has finished downloading, navigate to the root directory of the project in the terminal/console, and type <code>code .</code> and then hit return/enter.
+3) Once the project has finished downloading, navigate to the root directory of the project in the terminal/console, and type "<code>code .</code>" and then hit return/enter.

     The project should automatically launch using your default source code editor.